Leblouh: Leblouh in Mauritania

 The practice of fattening girls in Mauritania has been linked to incredibly harmful physical and psychological consequences.
 Leblouh has been correlated with significant reductions in movement and the development of cardiovascular diseases.
 The use of pills, in the form of steroids, to cause weight gain have been widely reported throughout the country.
 The increasing frequency of droughts has also caused a shortage of cows, camels, produce, and grain used to feed families and/or fatten girls.
 As a result, many families have been forced to sell their livestock because they can not afford to feed themselves.
 Many women and young girls have now turned to black market cattle and incredibly dangerous bird steroids to gain weight.
 The increasing levels of impoverishment in some areas of the country have also led some women and girls to discover that antihistamines, traditionally used to treat hay fever, have appetite inducing qualities.
-While these products are still dangerous they are much more accessible and can be purchased over-the-counter.
+While these products are still dangerous, they are much more accessible and can be purchased over-the-counter.
 Women who have undergone Leblouh are also at a consistently higher risk of initiating sex earlier and having children earlier than their counterparts who were not gavaged.
 Gavage may also put women at serious risk for poor childbirth outcomes, HIV/AIDS, and other health issues, above and beyond the impact of BMI that itself constitutes a physical health risk.
 Also, there seems to be a strong correlation between gavage and early pregnancy as early pregnancy is more common among poor young women.

 Origins of leblouh and revival

 It is difficult to precisely pinpoint the origins of force-feeding in Mauritania.
-However, some historians believe that the practice is centuries old and dates back to a time when most Mauritanians (white Mauritanians, Arabs, and Berbers) were nomads.
-In this nomadic society, obesity was seen as a sign of beauty in women and the wives of rich men would often not work and sit in tents while Black slaves did the hard labor that the desert required.
+However, some historians believe that the practice is centuries old and dates back to a time when most Mauritanians were nomads.
+In this nomadic society, obesity was seen as a sign of beauty in women and the wives of rich men would often not work and sit in tents while black slaves did the hard labor that the desert required.
 Mauritania is a society that even today is governed by two distinct populations: the light-skinned Moors and the dark-skinned Africans whose roots are largely sub-Saharan.
 Mauritanians who identify as Arabs still have the highest rates of Leblouh in the country when compared to the nation's minority groups.